LesFerch/WinSetView/Manual.md

 Tip: Select your preferred search result path column first and then select other headings, such as Date modified and Size.
 That way, when you do a search, the path of all matches will be visible without having to make the window larger.

-Note: The path column will not appear when you search the Downloads folder because the Downloads folder type does not have an associated search results folder type.
+Note: The path column will not appear (by default) when you search the Downloads folder because the Downloads folder type does not have an associated search results folder type.
+However, Explorer does create a Downloads Search Results view on the fly which remembers your settings for that view.
+Therefore (starting with WinSetView 3.1.7) whatever path column (i.e. item shown in blue) you have in your Downlaods view will appear in the right-click column property quick pick list.
+That allows you to easily add the path column after your first search of the Downloads folder and it will be remembered for future searches.

 Note: The *Relevance* column heading (*Search.Rank* property) is *only* shown in search results and is therefore always blue in WinSetView, regardless of this setting.